amsinger/How-to-Promote-Your-Work/README.md

 # Promote your work with README

 * If you're job hunting (and even if you're not), use github as a portfolio site where potential employers can get background information about your project.
 It's good practice to create a README file for each of your repositories.
+They will be easy for potential employers to find, and will allow you to include details about the project that won't fit on a resume or in a cover letter.
 You can tell the backstory of your project.
-Include details that will let an editor understand how you approached the project and any challenges it raised.
+You can explain what your initial pitch was.
+You can track the methods you used to find the data and the challenges you faced in wrangling it.
+There's no single format.
+Focus on details that will let an editor understand how you approached the project and any challenges it raised.

 * Information to add includes: